alxdavids/draft-privacy-pass/draft-privacy-pass.md

   }
 ~~~

-Client's are required to check the "revoked" member for new additions when they
+Client's are required to check the `revoked` member for new additions when they
 poll the trusted registry for new key data.

 ## VOPRF ciphersuites

-Following the recommendations in {{OPRF}}, we assume that a server uses only one
+We strongly RECOMMEND that a server uses only one VOPRF ciphersuite at any one
-VOPRF ciphersuite at any one time.
-Should a server choose to change some aspect
+time.
+Should a server choose to change some aspect of the ciphersuite (e.g., the
-of the ciphersuite (e.g., the group instantiation or other cryptographic
+group instantiation or other cryptographic functionality) we further RECOMMEND
-functionality)  we recommend that the server create a new identifying label
+that the server create a new identifying label (e.g.
-(e.g. "server_1_${ciphersuite_id}") where ciphersuite_id corresponds to the
+`server_1_${ciphersuite_id}`) where ciphersuite_id corresponds to the identifier
-identifier of the VOPRF ciphersuite.
-Then "server_1" revokes all keys for the
+of the VOPRF ciphersuite.
+Then `server_1` revokes all keys for the previous
-previous ciphersuite and then only offers commitments for the current label.
+ciphersuite and then only offers commitments for the current label.

 An alternative arrangement would be to add a new layer of members between server
 identifiers and key versions in the JSON struct, corresponding to
-ciphersuite_id.
+`ciphersuite_id`.
 Then the client may choose commitments from the appropriate
 group identifying member.

 We strongly recommend that service providers only operate with one group